-To start HP PC Hardware Diagnostics UEFI through HP Hotkey Support software, follow this procedure.
+To start HP PC Hardware Diagnostics UEFI through HP Hotkey Support software, follow this procedure:

-- 1. From the Start menu, open the HP System Information Application or enter Fn+Esc. - 2.
-In HP System Information screen, select Run System Diagnostics, select Yes to run the application, and then select Restart. - MPORTANT: To prevent loss of data, save your work in all open apps before restarting your computer. - NOTE: When the restart is complete, the computer will boot to HP PC Hardware Diagnostics UEFI Application.
+- 1. From the Start menu, open the HP System Information Application or press fn+esc. - 2.
+In HP System Information screen, select Run System Diagnostics, select Yes to run the application, and then select Restart. - MPORTANT: To prevent loss of data, save your work in all open apps before restarting your computer. - NOTE: When the restart is complete, the computer opens the HP PC Hardware Diagnostics UEFI Application.
 Proceed with the troubleshooting tests.